Milind-cod3-base/AI-enabled_text_editor/README.md

 for ex.
 "Suggest a name of baby boy" will give less precise results than "Suggest a name of Indian baby boy".

+NOTE: Since OpenAI won't let their api keys be public, I have hidden in config.ini and ignored it via gitignore file.
+To get the keys, either login to OpenAI website and get new keys or kindly message me.

 # Trivia: